DataDog/documentation/content/en/agent/guide/environment-variables.md

 ## Recommendations

-As a best practice in containerized environments using Autodiscovery, Datadog recommends using unified service tagging when assigning tags.
+As a best practice, Datadog recommends using unified service tagging when assigning tags.
 Unified service tagging ties Datadog telemetry together through the use of three standard tags: `env`, `service`, and `version`.
 To learn how to configure your environment with unified tagging, refer to the dedicated [unified service tagging][2] documentation.

 ## General use